OmniSharp/omnisharp-sublime/README.md

     Go to `File -> Open` and select the folder with your solution in it.

-    Go to `Project -> Save Project As` and save your .sublime-project in the same location as your *.sln
+    Go to `Project -> Save Project As` and save a YOURPROJECTNAME.sublime-project in the same location as your *.sln

-    Open your .sublime-project file that should now appear in the sidebar on the left
+    Open your YOURPROJECTNAME.sublime-project file that should now appear in the sidebar on the left

     Enter the location to the *.sln file like below

-## Example of sublime-project
+## Example of a sublime-project

     {
         "folders":